Top 8 User Pain Points & Fixes for Better Website User Experience

 8. Autoplay video WITH SOUND

 Simply put, users don’t expect to hear audio playing without their consent.
-In fact, this pain point is so prominent that many users would prefer leaving the website immediately when there’s a video that autoplay with the sound on.
-Users who are patient enough will need to go through the effort in identifying the source and to turn off the audio or video in order to focus and proceed with their user journey.
+In fact, this pain point is so prominent that many users would prefer to leave the website immediately when there’s a video that autoplay with the sound on.
+Users who are patient enough will need to go through the effort to identify the source and to turn off the audio or video in order to focus and proceed with their user journey.

 Tips & Recommendations: